Shipping to CT

 First, he hand-picked separate plots of Syrah and Grenache from tiny vineyards strung high in the Black Mountains above Carcassonne, France.
 Then, after crushing the fruit and fermenting the juice, he chose to age the wine a total of six years in a giant, underground chasm carved more than 650 feet below ground.

-The initial aging happened in clay amphorae nestled in the upper reaches of the Gouffre Géant de Cabrespine, a massive cave located in the Occitanie region ( near Carcassonne).
-Once bottled, the wine was carefully lowered––first by rope pulley, then by hand––into a subterranean river.
-The wine was then left to rest in complete darkness, with ideal humidity and one-of-a-kind pressure.
+The initial aging happened in clay amphorae nestled in the upper reaches of the Gouffre Géant de Cabrespine, a massive cave located in the Occitanie region (near Carcassonne).
+Once bottled, the wine was carefully lowered—first by rope pulley, then by hand—into a subterranean river.
+It was then left to rest in complete darkness, with ideal humidity and one-of-a-kind pressure.

 When Mark Hoddy, our southern French wine expert, last visited the cave, it took him four hours and a climb equal to scaling the Empire State Building to retrieve just a single bottle.
-A wild adventure––but one that delivers a wine worthy of the effort.
+A wild adventure, to be sure, But one that delivers a wine worthy of the effort.

 Mark Hoddy